E008001/ML_customer_data_notebook/README.md

 ## The Problem

  Given a number of elements of customers of a store with certain features, we want to build a machine learning model to identify that
- who responce to the Advertising Campaign accourding to the "class" column.
+ who response to the Advertising Campaign according to the "class" column.

-   To solve the problem we will have to analyse the data, do any required chaneged, normalisation, apply a machine learning algorithm, train a model, check the performance of the trained model and iterate with other algorithms until we find the best model.
+   To solve the problem we will have to analyses the data, do any required changed, normalisation, apply a machine learning algorithm, train a model, check the performance of the trained model and iterate with other algorithms until we find the best model.